 For organisations that may be affected by someone else’s merger – perhaps as a customer or competitor – knowing if, when and how best to make representations also requires a detailed knowledge of the inquiry process and the role that third party evidence can play.
 Well-judged interventions can be influential.
 Misplaced interventions can be very counterproductive.

-- prepare and rehearse for key case meetings, including hearings with the CMA
+- by rehearsing senior executives for key meetings with the CMA

 - NHS Foundation Trusts